nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 # Developer Guide

 ## Introduction
+This section provides an introduction to the developer guide for *25HoursADay*.

 ### Introduction to *25HoursADay*
 *25HoursADay* is a scheduling app optimized for users via a convenient yet powerful Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, *25HoursADay* can schedule your tasks and events faster than traditional GUI apps.